 Atlantic Bank, International donated $3,000 for the purchase of building materials.
 Seaside Realty and Banyan Bay Suites each donated $1,000 towards the purchase of building materials.

 The San Mateo Rebuild Project would not have been possible without the assistance of the dozens of volunteers who dedicated their time to help with the assistance of rebuilding homes.
-Thank you to the following volunteers: Victoria House for providing volunteers, Vic Murphy, Jeff Parker, Ronnie Cyrier, Ed Sparks, Ben Sept, Pete Davis, Trevor Del Valle, Projects Abroad, Arcadia University, Cesar Gonzales, Dari Bartz, Kaitlin McWhorter (Sancas Realty), Brittney O’Daniel.
+Thank you to the following volunteers: Victoria House for providing volunteers, Vic Murphy, Jeff Parker, Ronnie Cyrier, Ed Sparks, Ben Sept, Pete Davis, Trevor Del Valle, Projects Abroad, Arcadia University, Cesar Gonzales, Dari Bartz, Kaitlin McWhorter (Sancas Realty), and Brittney O’Daniel.
 Special thanks to Bill Graham for traveling from Cayo and staying in San Pedro Town for weeks; Graham’s expertise in home building made a difference to the completion deadlines for the entire of the project.

 NEMO and Belize Red Cross members conducted assessments of all the homes that were in need of repair.
 Raise Me Up thanks them for their assistance and time.